fireproof-storage/fireproof/README.md

 ### Cryptographic Proofs

-Fireproof's Merkle clocks and hash trees are immutable and self-validating, making merging changes safe and efficient.
+Fireproof's Merkle clocks and hash trees are immutable and self-validating, and all query results are offline-capable data slices.
 Fireproof makes cryptographic proofs available for all of its operations, accelerating replication and making trustless index sharing possible.
-[Proofs make Fireproof the ideal verifiable document database](https://fireproof.storage/posts/from-mlops-to-point-of-sale:-merkle-proofs-and-data-locality/) for smart contracts and other applications where unique, verifiable, and trustworthy data is required.
+If you are making a "DocuSign for _____", [proofs make Fireproof the ideal verifiable document database](https://fireproof.storage/posts/from-mlops-to-point-of-sale:-merkle-proofs-and-data-locality/) for smart contracts and other applications where unique, verifiable, and trustworthy data is required.
 [Proof chains provide performance benefits as well](https://purrfect-tracker-45c.notion.site/Data-Routing-23c37b269b4c4c3dacb60d0077113bcb), by allowing recipients to skip costly I/O operations and instead cryptographically verify that changes contain all of the required context.

 ### Automatic Replication

 Documents changes are persisted to [Filecoin](https://filecoin.io) via [web3.storage](https://web3.storage), and made available over IPFS and on a global content delivery network.
 All you need to do to sync state is send a link to the latest database head, and Fireproof will take care of the rest.

+### Peer-to-peer Sync

+Application instances can be connected using WebRTC or any other stream API library, like [Socket Supply](https://socketsupply.co), [libp2p](https://libp2p.io), or [PartyKit](https://partykit.io).
+The [first sync demo uses pure WebRTC with no signaling server](https://game.fireproof.storage), which limits its usability.
+There are demos with other transports coming soon.

 ### Self-sovereign Identity